JayParmar89800/Navigation-Bar/README.md

  * Task : React Js

- - Topic :  fetch api online in jsonplaceholder show all data and also view particular selected data using useEffect , useState & useParam
+ - Topic : Learn the  useEffect and Its type , useParam & useLocation